Washington, DC Counseling Degrees & Licenses

 Gallaudet University is a private research university founded in 1864 to educate the deaf and hard of hearing.
 Gallaudet University was originally a grammar school for deaf and blind children and now is still the world’s only liberal arts university for deaf and hard-of-hearing students.

-Gallaudet’s Counseling program has two available concentration options: clinical mental health counseling and school counseling.
+Gallaudet’s Counseling program has two available concentration options: a master of arts in clinical mental health counseling and a master of arts in school counseling.
 These programs held CACREP accreditation until 2019.
 However, they now operate as low residency programs and plan to stay aligned with CACREP standards until they can reapply for CACREP accreditation in the fall of 2024.

 Both concentrations require three years to complete.
 The clinical mental health counseling and the school counseling program comprise 61 credits each and include two summer residencies.
 First and second-year students start with a summer residency, followed by online courses in the fall and spring.
-They are expected to do a Practicum during the summer at the end of the second year.
+For both programs, students start with a summer residency, followed by online courses in the fall and spring during the first year.
+Students in the clinical mental health counseling program are expected to do a Practicum during the summer at the end of the second year, while those in the school counseling program during the spring of the second year.
 Courses in the third year are completely online and students are expected to do a 600-hour internship in a school or at a mental health agency that serves deaf people over the final two semesters.

 Students can earn a master of arts in clinical mental health or school counseling.
 Students can take the National Counselor Examination for Licensure and Certification (NCE) during their last semester of studies.